edoceo/bbd/README.md

 ### Fast CGI Details

-By default we pass to FastCGI server listening on 127.0.0.1:9000 using PHP version 5.3.2
+By default we pass to FastCGI server listening on 127.0.0.1:9000 using PHP version 5.3.2 If you are having troubles with the Nginx/FPM the answer may be found in these.

 * http://wiki.nginx.org/HttpFastcgiModule
 * http://wiki.nginx.org/PHPFcgiExampleOld